 IMPROVING PUBLIC PERCEPTION

 NCIA is working to improve the American public’s perception of cannabis, cannabis consumers, and the industry that serves them.
 By seizing upon media opportunities in a timely fashion, we are able to convey our message to mass audiences at minimal cost.
-We believe that educating the public on the relative safety of cannabis compared to alcohol and the value the legal cannabis industry brings to the U.S. economy is key in our efforts to reform federal law.
+We believe that educating the public on the relative safety of cannabis compared to alcohol or prescription drugs and the value the legal cannabis industry brings to the U.S. economy is key in our efforts to reform federal law.

 ESTABLISHING INDUSTRY STANDARDS

 As the nation’s trade association for the cannabis industry, NCIA has set out to develop and promote industry-wide standards and best practices.
 This includes general guidelines on issues ranging from product quality control to fair labor standards.